ThomasLuypaert/soundscapeR/README.md

-For this tutorial, to save you from downloading the raw data and computing the indices yourself - both of which are rather time consuming and computationally intensive - the `soundscapeR` package comes with test data for you to experiment with.
+For this tutorial, to save you from downloading the raw data and computing the indices yourself - both of which are rather time consuming and computationally intensive - the `soundscapeR` package comes with four test datasets for you to experiment with.

-To obtain the test data, first, we computed a set of acoustic indices for all sound files in the recording period using the `index_calc`
+To obtain the test datasets, first, we computed a set of acoustic indices for all sound files in the recording period using the `index_calc` function:
-function:

 `index_calc(fileloc="full-length-path-to-audiofiles",
 progloc="full-length-path-to-AP-location", indexlength=60,